Habilitation: Equivalent degrees

+The Doctor of Sciences — not to be confused with the Doctor of Science (D.Sc.) — is a terminal degree ranked above a Doctor of Philosophy, being used by a number of the former constituent republics of the Soviet Union, including Belarus (Доктар навук, Łacinka: Doktar navuk) Russia, Kyrgyzstan, Kazakhstan, Uzbekistan, and Ukraine (Доктор наук, Doktor nauk).
+Despite this ubiquity, doctorates from these countries — except Russia — are often not recognized by any German federal state as being equivalent to the habilitation.
+In 1999, Russia and Germany signed a Statement on Mutual Academic Recognition of Russian Academic Degrees and German Academic Qualifications, which prescribed an acceptance of equivalency between the Russian Doctor of Science and the German Habilitation qualification.

-The Doctor of Science in Russia and some other countries formerly part of the Soviet Union or the Eastern bloc is equivalent to a habilitation.
-The cumulative form of the habilitation can be compared to the higher doctorates, such as the D.Sc.
+The cumulative form of the habilitation can be compared to the higher doctorates, such as the aformentioned D.Sc.
 (Doctor of Science), Litt.D.
 (Doctor of Letters), LL.D.
 (Doctor of Laws) and D.D.
-(Doctor of Divinity) found in the UK, Ireland, and some Commonwealth countries, which are awarded on the basis of a career of published work.
-However, higher doctorates from these countries (except Russia) are often not recognized by any German state as being equivalent to the habilitation.
-In 1999, Russia and Germany signed a Statement on Mutual Academic Recognition of Russian Academic Degrees and German Academic Qualifications, including the equivalence of the Russian Doctor of Science and the German Habilitation qualification.
+(Doctor of Divinity) found in the UK, Ireland, and some Commonwealth countries, being awarded on the basis of having a rich career of published work.

 Furthermore, the position or title of an associate professor (or higher) at a European Union–based university is systematically translated into or compared to titles such as Universitätsprofessor (W2) (Germany), førsteamanuensis (Norway), or Doktor hab.
-(Poland) by institutions such as the European Commission Directorate-General for Research, and therefore usually implies the holder of such title has a degree equivalent to habilitation.
+(Poland) by institutions such as the European Commission's Directorate-General for Research, and therefore usually implies that the holder of such a title has a degree equivalent to habilitation.